DavideAlidosi/May9/ReadMe.txt

 - da_MapFacesUV: this script maps any single faces of a mesh as separate planar UV shell

-Version 3.1 highlight
+Version 3.2 highlight
-- A new drop-down menu
+- Add support to Maya 2019
-- Improved All_MM
+- Add support to Bifrost Board
-- General refactoring, including optimization of all contextual Marking Menus performace
+- Unified Maya versions structure
-- Removed Maya 2017 support
+- Completion of modular structure

 Useful links